-Prior to receiving the accreditation package, programs must submit an application fee and a Letter of Intent to USGIF.
-The fee total is subject to change at USGIF's discretion.
-The Letter of Intent must address the program's compliance with all six (6) program eligibility criteria and be signed by an individual from the institution who has administrative signature authority (e.g., President/Chancellor, Vice-President/Vice-Chancellor, Provost).
-Any letter submitted by programs without support from an appropriate signature authority will not be considered for accreditation.
+Prior to receiving the accreditation package, programs must pay the application fee of \$350 and submit a Letter of Intent to USGIF.
+The Letter of Intent must address the program's compliance with program eligibility criteria and be signed by an individual from the institution who has administrative signature authority (e.g., President/Chancellor, Vice-President/Vice-Chancellor, Provost).